ios-public-workshops/NewsFetcherWorkshops/Workshop3/Workshop3-Beautiful.md

     <img src="images/new_cell_files.png" title="ArticleCell.swift & ArticleCell.xib" alt="ArticleCell.swift & ArticleCell.xib">

-1. The first thing we should do is set the `Identifier` & `Style` inside `ArticleCell.xib` to match the prototype cell in `Main.storyboard`.
+1. All we need to do is set the `Identifier` & `Style` inside `ArticleCell.xib` to match the prototype cell in `Main.storyboard`.

     <img src="images/new_cell_properties.png" title="ArticleCell.xib setting Identifier & Style" alt="ArticleCell.xib setting Identifier & Style">

-1. Now we can delete the prototype cell from `Main.storyboard` and fire up the app!
+1. Now we can fire up the app and see our custom cell!

     <img src="images/new_cell_not_registered.png" title="ArticleCell is not registered" alt="ArticleCell is not registered">